Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Speed distribution of dark matter particles from first principles

+This discussion illustrates how modeling carefully the PSDF of DM particles becomes more and more important when moving towards the Galactic center---where the VDF is more sensitive to the baryonic gravitational potential and therefore deviates more significantly from a Gaussian distribution.
+Moreover, this shows how the extension of the Eddington inversion method to a DM halo with non-zero velocity anisotropy allows us to quantify the systematic uncertainty on the speed distribution, and subsequently the capture rate, in a self-consistent way.

 An additional important factor to take into account when estimating these systematic uncertainties is to make sure that the phase-space models involved are physical.
 As discussed in Sec.~\ref{ssec:uncertainty_anisotropy}, stability criteria significantly restrict the parameter space of anisotropic models that give viable solutions to the collisionless Boltzmann equation.
 More specifically, for the NFW profile, if we allow for $\beta_0 > 0$ at small radii (\eg~5~pc) the systematic error bands shown in the upper left panel of Fig.~\ref{fig:fu_boosted} would be approximately 5 times wider than the one we obtain when including only physical solutions.
-This illustrates the importance of relying on full phase-space models, like those provided by Eddington-like methods.
+This demonstrates the importance of relying on full phase-space models, like those provided by Eddington-like methods, as opposed to ad hoc MB models with a velocity dispersion varying as a function of radius such as those discussed above.